How Much Does Homeowners Insurance Cost in New York?

 In addition, your policy also has no-fault medical coverage.

-This means that Mary Beth can simply submit her medical bills to your insurance.
+Mary Beth can submit her medical bills to your insurance.

-This is the case because your policy wants to avoid a claim filed against you.
+This is because your policy wants to avoid a claim against you.

 Property Damage You or Someone In Your Home Has Caused